elinscott/ase_koopmans/doc/gettingstarted/ext_intro.rst

    $ export ASE_VASP_COMMAND="mpiexec $HOME/vasp/bin/vasp_std"
    $ export VASP_PP_PATH=$HOME/vasp/mypps

 The first environment variable :envvar:`ASE_VASP_COMMAND` is the default way to execute VASP, and should be defined in the same way, that you could normally execute a VASP run.
+Here we assume that the VASP executable, ``vasp_std``, is located in ``$HOME/vasp/bin``.
 Note, that if you want to execute VASP in parallel, this call should also include the MPI executable, which in this case is ``mpiexec``.

 The second variable, :envvar:`VASP_PP_PATH`, is the path to the VASP pseudopotentials.